 GUARDS SEIZE 371 CANNONS THAT THE ARMY HAS LEFT

-Legally they belong to the army, but public subscription financed them in part and the population considers them theirs, while official preparations for the Prussian march are merely cosmetic.
+Legally they belong to the army, but public subscription financed them in part and the population considers them theirs.

-• It blocks the space between the columns of the Arc de Triomphe to keep the Prussians from marching between them, and covers its patriotic sculptures to keep them from witnessing the humiliation:
+The army prepares for the Prussian march by blocking the space between the Arc de Triomphe's columns to keep the Prussians from marching between them and covers its patriotic sculptures to keep them from witnessing the humiliation: Those changes are somewhat important, since this German artist removes them from his illustration:

 Before that march,"Each battalion took back its cannons; men, women and children pulled them along the boulevard, banners waving:"